HL7/PDDI-CDS/pages/_includes/documentation.md

   <a href = "assets/images/Level_1_D_C_Cards.svg" target ="_blank" > <img src="assets/images/Level_1_D_C_Cards.svg" class="figure-img img-responsive img-rounded center-block" alt="Level_1_D_C_Cards.svg" /></a>
 </figure>

+#### <span style="color:silver"> 8.3.4 </span> Card Actions
+{:.no_toc}

+The actions, types and associated resources for the Digoxin + Cyclosporine Level 1 Implementation are listed below:

+* `create`
+    * Adding order for digoxin level measure – ProcedureRequest for serum digoxin trough within 24 hours
+    * Add consultation for either prescriber of digoxin or cyclosporine depending on which the patient is currently taking – ProcedureRequest consultation
+    * Add order for electrolyte panel(s) (i.e., calcium, magnesium, potassium) and renal function (e.g., eGRF and serum creatinine) – ProcedureRequest for labs to be drawn
+* `update`
+    * Reduce digoxin order currenlty on the patient's profile – MedicationRequest for low-dose digoxin
+* `delete`
+    * Remove current order for digoxin or cyclosporine

+> *Note:* These actions are options that SHOULD be customized to an institutions needs and capabilities.

 ## <span style="color:silver"> 8.4.0 </span> Level 2 Implementation - Digoxin + Cyclosporine Knowledge Artifact (semi-structured)

-As described under the Getting Started tab, the Advanced proposal requires several changes to the current standard specifications.
+As described under the Getting Started tab, the Level 2 Implementation proposal requires several changes to the current standard specifications.
 Changes to the CDS Hooks context are specified below.
-The Advanced implementation proposal for the Digoxin + Cyclosporine artifact is split into two separate services.
+The Level 2 Implementation proposal for the Digoxin + Cyclosporine artifact is split into two separate services.
 Figures 9 and 10 depict the decision tree for warning indicators (i.e., green, orange, red) and contextual factors for both services (i.e., Medication Select and Medication Prescribe).
 The blue task boxes highlight the DetectedIssue status indicator, which informs the EHR  of additional needed resources (whether or not to fulfill the Medication Prescribe Service prefetch template), and Medication Prescribe Service if it needs to perform a FHIR server request in the event prefetch data are not provided in the request.

 <figure class="figure">